IPv4 Address Classes and Classful Addressing

 - JNCIA (Juniper Networks Certified Associate)

-- Identify address class from the first octet
+- Identify address class from the first octet.

-- Recall default subnet masks
+- Recall default subnet masks.

-- Understand why CIDR replaced classful addressing
+- Explain why CIDR replaced classful addressing.

-- Calculate subnets using both methods
+- Calculate subnets using both methods.

 Learn More